-where $I$ is labelling a box belonging to one of the Young diagrams $Y_u \in \vec{Y}$, $(\alpha_I, \, \beta_I)$ are coordinates of the box $I$ in $Y_u$ and $a_I=a_u$.
-Formally, we can turn a fundamental multiplet into an antifundamental one by redefining the mass and the sign of the parameter $q$
+where $I$ labels a box belonging to one of the Young diagrams $Y_u \in \vec{Y}$, $(\alpha_I, \, \beta_I)$ are coordinates of the box $I$ in $Y_u$ and $a_I=a_u$.
+Formally, we can turn a fundamental multiplet into an antifundamental one by redefining the mass and the sign of the parameter $q$.

-The analysis of the asymptotic behaviour in the large $a$ limit simplifies for a specific choice of masses, namely if we assume
+The analysis of the asymptotic behaviour in the large $a$ limit simplifies for a specific choice of masses.
+Namely, if we assume

-With this assumption we rewrite (\ref{Zkfaf}) as
+With this assumption, we rewrite (\ref{Zkfaf}) as

 where